 The project resumed in 2008 and tenders were issued by the government’s private investment agency ProInversion.
 Several consortia were interested in the bid, which included construction and operation of Line 1 for a concession period of 40 years, including Acciona and Graña y Montero, Metro de Madrid and OHL and Cobra and Abengo-Telent.
 A length of 9.2km of the line was already constructed, with the winner constructing the remaining 12.3km stretch and operating the whole line.
 The tender was, however, abandoned due to lack of funding for the project.

-In December 2009, Tren Electrico Lima consortium, comprising Grana y Montero and Norberto Odebrecht, was selected as the winning bidder for the construction of the line, for $410.2m.
+In December 2009, the Tren Electrico Lima consortium, comprising Grana y Montero and Norberto Odebrecht, was selected as the winning bidder for the construction of the line, for $410.2m.
 Work on the line started in March 2010 and included the construction of nine new stations and installation of new electromechanical equipment for the entire route.
-The total cost of the project was estimated to be around $549m, with Corporación Andina de Fomento granting a loan of $300m.
+The total cost of the project was estimated to be approximately $549m, with Corporación Andina de Fomento granting a $300m loan.

 In March 2011, ProInversion awarded Tren Lima (consortium of Graña y Montero and Ferrovías) the operation and maintenance contract of the metro for a concession period of 30 years.
-An investment of $290m was put forth for the project by the consortium, with around $200m from the investment set to be used for the purchase of new rolling stock.
+A $290m investment was put forth for the project by the consortium, with around $200m from the investment set to be used for the purchase of new rolling stock.

 The São Paulo metro system consists of five colour-coded lines – Line 1-Blue, Line 2-Green, Line 3-Red, Line 4-Yellow and Line 5-Lilac.
 Lines 1, 2, 3 and 5 are operated by the state-owned Companhia do Metropolitano de São Paulo (São Paulo Metro) and Line 4 by a consortium led by ViaQuatro, a local operator.